25-29 February 2020

 31 October 2019

-Using matched employer-employee data from the United Kingdom (UK) Workplace Employment Relations Survey (WERS) 2011, this seminar will examine the associations between high-performance HR (HP-HR) practices, perceived job demands, managerial support and employees’ health-related well-being.
+Keith Whitfield (Professor of Human Resource Management and Economics, Cardiff University, UK and the former Head of Section, Cardiff Business School) used his study with Suhaer Yunus that used matched employer-employee data from the United Kingdom (UK) Workplace Employment Relations Survey (WERS) 2011 to examine the associations between high-performance HR (HP-HR) practices, perceived job demands, managerial support and employees’ health-related well-being.

-Building on theory that challenges the assumption of beneficial effects of HP-HR practices for both organisations and employees, this seminar will explore whether such practices typically lead to heightened perceptions of work demands and work-related anxiety-depression amongst employees.
+Building on theory that challenges the assumption of beneficial effects of HP-HR practices for employing organisations and employees, the research indicated that such practices typically lead to heightened perceptions of work demands and work-related anxiety-depression amongst employees.

 30 October 2019